snoyberg/posa-chapter/warp.md

 ![Native threads](1.png)

-The advantage of this architecture is that it enables writing clear code, since the code is not divided into event handlers.
+The advantage of this architecture is that it enables the developer to write clear code, since the code is not divided into event handlers.
 Also, because the kernel assigns processes or native threads to available cores, we can balance utilization of cores.
-Its disadvantage is a large number of context switches between kernel and processes or native threads occur, resulting in performance degredation.
+Its disadvantage is that a large number of context switches between kernel and processes or native threads occur, resulting in performance degredation.